mlh123/BlogPostings/_posts/2021-02-16-how-we-became-to-bee.md

 1. Aim for simplicity and go from there
 2. Be consistent, do not make carefully designed elements look like an accident
 3. Choose the right trim size, it helps create a more professional look
-4. Use less food then you would serve
+4. Use less food than you would serve
 5. Take photos in natural light to look as aesthetically please as possible
 6. To prevent the photos from looking bland and boring, vary up your locations and plating backgrounds
 7. Create your recipe layouts in advance to get the most out of the proportions